radionerd/WaveSimulator/README.md

 The Arduino Nano USB serial connection provides optional command line control and a status screen.

-An optional plug in control panel provides convenient user controls using switches, potentiometers and an LED.
+An optional plug in control panel provides convenient user controls using switches, potentiometers and a status LED.

 ## Background

 The simulator was designed to approximate the pitch, roll and heave motions of a ship at sea using low cost model control servos.

-For a more accurate simulation consider a Stewart Plaform with six degrees of freedom using linear actuators but higher cost!
+For a more accurate simulation consider a Stewart Plaform with six degrees of freedom using linear actuators but higher cost and complexity.

 The design was built and tested using the following software: